-Svayam identified civic agencies like NDMC and Delhi Transport Corporation, which was initiating redevelopment of the public conveniences, and the BUS Q Shelters respectively.
+Svayam identified NDMC, Delhi Transport Corporation and Archaeological Survey of India which were initiating redevelopment of the public conveniences, the Bus Q Shelters and incorporating accessibility features at the Historic monuments respectively.

-Funding - Moving away from the Exchequer Financing the Project mode to Public Private Partnership and Build Operate Transfer systems, the NDMC and DTC both have given preference to the BOT system where a concessionaire is identified through a tendering process, to construct and maintain the infrastructure as well as generate revenue by way of advertisements which is shared with NDMC and DTC.
+Funding - Moving away from the Exchequer Financing the Project mode to Public Private Partnership and Build Operate Transfer systems, the NDMC and DTC both have given preference to the BOT system where a concessionaire is identified through a tendering process, to construct and maintain the infrastructure as well as generate revenue by way of advertisements which is shared with them.